StefanRadu-ITSERVER/website/docs/csharp/arrays/procedurals.md

 title: Procedural Functions
 ---

+## Procedural Approach

+Here, I am going to show you how to procedurally implement the Array methods listed [here](/csharp/arrays/methods.md)

+But, if you are curious, keep on reading! :D

 ## Copy
+Let's copy the `contents` of one array to another:

 ``` csharp
 var fruits = new[] { "apple", "cherry", "pineapple", "plum" };
 var fruits2 = new string[fruits.Length];